Design System

 Variables & Documentation

 Documentation was written in parallel with the build.
-For a solo designer building something that would eventually be handed off to developers and other designers, documentation wasn't optional, it was what made the system real rather than just a Figma file.
+For a solo designer building something that would eventually be handed off to developers and other designers, documentation wasn't optional.
+It was what made the system real rather than just a Figma file.

 Component Architecture